$L^p$-boundedness of wave operators for bi-Schr\"odinger operators on the line: Introduction and main results

-Compared with those existing literature, the interest of our results are threefold: \begin{itemize} \item[(1)] At least in the regular case, we give a complete classification (with detailed proofs) of the validity of the $L^p$-boundedness for all $1\le p\le \infty$ and weak-boundedness in the framework of $L^{1,\infty}$, $\H^1$ and $\BMO$ for the limiting cases $p=1,\infty$; 0.1cm \item[(2)] There are no previous results on the $L^p$-boundedness for the higher-order operators (including the fourth-order Schr\"odinger operator) if zero is not a regular point; 0.1cm \item[(3)] The weighted $L^p$-boundedness with general even $A_p$-weight $w_p$, as well as the explicit bounds \eqref{theorem_1_1} and \eqref{theorem_1_2}, seems to be totally new (see also Remark \ref{remark_theorem_1} (3)). \end{itemize}
+Compared with these existing works, the interest of our results in this paper is that we provide not only the $L^p$-boundedness for all $1<p<\infty$, but also counterexamples of the $L^p$-boundedness at the endpoint $p=1,\infty$, as well as some weak-boundedness in the framework of $L^{1,\infty}$, $\H^1$ and $\BMO$.
+Moreover, we study all cases of the types of the singularity at the zero energy which has not been carried out at least in the case $n<2m$.
+Finally, the weighted $L^p$-boundedness with general even $A_p$-weight, as well as the explicit bounds \eqref{theorem_1_1} and \eqref{theorem_1_2}, seems to be totally new (see also Remark \ref{remark_theorem_1} (3)).

-Finally we also mention that there is a huge literature on the study of higher-order elliptic operators $P(D)+V(x)$ in many topics in mathematics and mathematical physics.
-In addition to the aforementioned works \cite{GoGr21,Erdogan-Green21}, we refer the readers to {\it e.g.} \cite{Agmon, H2, Kuroda} for the spectral and scattering theory, \cite{DDY_JFA, SYY} for Harmonic analysis and \cite{DY, Erdogan-Green-Toprak, FSWY, FSY18, FWY, Green-Toprak,LSY, MiYa, SWY21} for various dispersive properties such as time decay, local energy decay, Strichartz estimates for $e^{-itH}$, and the asymptotic expansion and uniform resolvent estimates for $(H-z)^{-1}$.
+Finally we should mention that there is a huge literature on the study of higher-order elliptic operators $P(D)+V(x)$ in many topics in mathematics and mathematical physics.
+In addition to the aforementioned works \cite{GoGr21,Erdogan-Green21,EGG23,Erdogan-Green23}, we refer the readers to {\it e.g.} \cite{Agmon, H2, Kuroda} for the spectral and scattering theory, \cite{DDY_JFA, SYY} for Harmonic analysis and \cite{DY, Erdogan-Green-Toprak, FSWY, FSY18, FWY, Green-Toprak,LSY, MiYa, SWY21, CLSY_ArXiv, EGG_ArXiv, CHHZ_ArXiv} for various dispersive properties such as time decay, local energy decay, Strichartz estimates for $e^{-itH}$, and the asymptotic expansion and uniform resolvent estimates for $(H-z)^{-1}$.